 Do I Need an Attorney?

 The length of time required to complete the probate process varies widely.
 If all heirs can be located, the will is uncontested, no appraisals are needed, and the debts are easily resolved, probate can be completed in three to six months.
 In more complex cases, especially those involving a contested will, probate can take years to be completed.

 A probate attorney is not required under New York law, but legal assistance can save time and effort by ensuring that paperwork is completed properly and everyone with an interest in the estate receives the required notifications.
 If the will is contested, a probate attorney with experience in estate litigation and New York State civil practice rules can work with the executor to get the matter resolved.

 Landskind & Ricaforte Law Group, P.C. offers probate services and estate litigation for New York residents.
 Call today to schedule a consultation with Renata Landskind, Esq. and Terence J. Ricaforte, Esq.
-Appointments are available in New York City, Staten Island, Queens, and Long Island.
+In addition to our Brooklyn office, appointments are available in our New York City, Staten Island, Queens, and Long Island.